Jury convicts ex-Detroit mayor of corruption

 Business owners said they were forced to hire Ferguson as a subcontractor or risk losing city contracts.
 Separately, fundraiser Emma Bell said she gave Kilpatrick more than $200,000 as his personal cut of political donations, pulling cash from her bra during private meetings.
 A high-ranking aide, Derrick Miller, told jurors that he often was the middle man, passing bribes from others.

 Internal Revenue Service agents said Kilpatrick spent $840,000 beyond his mayoral salary.

-Kwame Kilpatrick, who now lives near Dallas, declined to testify.
-He has long denied any wrongdoing, and defense attorney James Thomas told jurors that his client often was showered with cash gifts from city workers and political supporters during holidays and birthdays.
+Kilpatrick, who now lives near Dallas, declined to testify.
+He has long denied any wrongdoing, and defense attorney James Thomas told jurors that Kilpatrick often was showered with cash gifts from city workers and political supporters during holidays and birthdays.